Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

 The effective permissions of a user signing into Mimir using an external Azure Active Directory account is the aggregate permissions of all the Mimir groups matching Azure Active Directory groups they are members of, and also the permissions from the Mimir group named "Organization", if such a group exists.

+### Refreshing security token

+Users may need to log out of both Mimir and their Azure Active Directory account and then log back in again for any of the following changes to take effect:
+ * Editing the mapping of groups to SAML claims in Azure Active Directory.
+ * Editing group membership in Azure Active Directory.
+ * Creation of matching groups in Mimir.
+ * Editing of Mimir permissions attached to a group in Mimir.

+In addition, it can take up to five minutes for group permission changes to propagate and take effect everywhere.

+Therefore, if you've made any of these changes, perform the following steps:
+ * Sign out of the Mimir UI.
+ * Sign out of your Azure Active Directory account.
+ * Wait until at least five minutes has passed since any administrative account or group change.
+ * Sign in to the Mimir UI using your Azure Active Directory account.

 ## Troubleshooting